| The ethnographical aspects of Danube Delta region

 process of inner growth in which everyone manifested

+its originality.
 In time, a civilization belonging to this particular

 area has been developed, characterised by common